PDF(468.5 KB) View with Adobe Reader on a variety of devices

 Whenever a change is made to the WebVPN configuration, it is a best practice to issue a no inservice and inservice on both the Gateway and Context.
-This will ensure the changes take effect properly.
+This ensures that the changes take effect properly.

 As mentioned earlier, it is a requirement to have an AnyConnect PKG for each client operating system which will connect to this Gateway.
 For example, Windows clients require a Windows PKG, Linux 32-bit clients require a Linux 32-bit PKG, and so on.

-Cisco IOS offers some various debug webvpn options which can be used to troubleshoot a failing connections.
+Cisco IOS offers some various debug webvpn options that can be used to troubleshoot failing connections.
 This is the output generated from debug webvpn aaa, debug wevpn tunnel, and show webvpn session upon a successful connection attempt: